 - Prevent — Host Sensors detect, automatically end processes, and place files with characteristics of ransomware in quarantine before the ransomware encrypts files.
 Host Sensors send reports about this activity to your Threat Detection and Response account as an indicator that is already mitigated.
 If the Host Sensor cannot successfully complete the HRP Prevent action, this information is also sent to your TDR account for manual intervention.

-When you enable HRP in Detect or Prevent mode, to assist in the detection of ransomware, the Host Sensor creates hidden folders and files on the endpoint.
-If the user deletes the hidden files, the Host Sensor creates them again the next time it starts.
+When you enable HRP in Detect or Prevent mode, the Host Sensor creates hidden decoy folders and files on the endpoint.
+If the user deletes the hidden files, the Host Sensor automatically creates them again the next time it starts.

 HRP Actions and Threat Scores